-A probationary student will be placed on a 1 quarter academic suspension when the student's number of cumulative graded credits at BBCC is greater than 23 credits, their cumulative grade point average is below 2.00, and their quarterly grade point average is below 2.00.
-A student in this category will be suspended from enrolling in classes for one quarter.
-(If suspended at the end of spring quarter, the student may not attend summer or fall quarters.)
+A student on Academic Concern with greater than 23 attempted credits who is not meeting academic standards of progress will be placed on Academic Intervention (formerly, academic 1-quarter suspension) and prevented from enrolling in classes for one quarter.
+If placed on Academic Intervention at the end of spring quarter, the student may not attend summer or fall quarters.
 A student who has preregistered for the following quarter will be withdrawn from classes and a refund will be processed for any tuition and fees paid for that quarter.
-A student returning after a 1 quarter suspension is required to meet with their assigned advisor prior to registering for future quarters and must earn a 2.00 quarterly grade point average at the end of every quarter until their cumulative grade point average is above 2.00.
+A student returning after Academic Intervention is required to meet with their assigned advisor prior to registering for future quarters and must continue to work toward improving their academic standing.

-APPEALS - A student may appeal the 1 quarter suspension and request immediate reinstatement.
-The student must provide proof of extenuating circumstances and a plan for making measurable and substantial progress toward improving their cumulative GPA.
-A letter of appeal must be submitted to the Vice President of Learning & Student Success by the stated deadline, which will then be presented to the Academic Council.
-The Academic Council consists of the following: Vice President of Learning & Student Success, one staff member from Student Services, two faculty members, two student representatives, and the Executive Assistant to the Vice President of Learning & Student Success (recorder).
-The student will meet with the Academic Council to discuss the appeal.
-The Academic Council may grant the appeal, may allow the student to continue under certain conditions, or may deny the appeal.
+Academic Improvement Plan - A student who is subject to Academic Intervention and prevented from enrolling in classes for one quarter, may submit an Academic Improvement Plan and request immediate reinstatement.
+The Academic Improvement plan must reflect the student's intent to make measurable and substantial progress towards improving their grade point average and/or their credit completion rate.
+The student must notify the Vice President of Learning & Student Success of their intent to present an Academic Improvement Plan by the stated deadline, which will then be presented to the Academic Council.
+The Academic Council consists of the following: Vice President of Learning & Student Success, one staff member from Student Services, two faculty members, two student representatives (peers), and the Executive Assistant to the Vice President of

+Learning & Student Success (recorder).
+The Vice President will call a meeting of the Academic Council to review the Academic Improvement Plan with the student.
+The student must meet with the Academic Council to discuss the appeal.
+The Academic Council may approve the plan as written, recommend changes to the proposed plan, or may uphold the one-quarter time off intervention.
 The decision of the Academic Council is final.